Portland State University Logo PNG

 What is Portland State University?

-This public university in the heart of Oregon’s largest city offers a vibrant urban campus with a unique combination of academic excellence and practical experience.
+This public university, located in the heart of Oregon’s largest city, offers a vibrant urban campus that combines academic excellence with practical experience.
 The university is known for its motto, “Let knowledge serve the city,” and actively integrates Portland’s progressive spirit into its academic programs.
 It takes pride in its community, which focuses on solving real-world problems, making it a hub of urban intellectual and creative activity.
-The university reflects Portland’s cultural and social diversity with a diverse student body and various disciplines, including technical fields and sustainability studies.
-The campus combines modern and historical architectural elements, creating a dynamic environment for learning and creativity.
+The university reflects Portland’s cultural and social diversity through a student body that spans disciplines, including technical fields and sustainability studies.
+The campus seamlessly blends modern and historical architectural elements, creating a dynamic environment that fosters learning and creativity.

 Before 2006